diomedik/vee-calendar-ui/README.md

  under the hood.

  --- Apollo
+ The main reasen why we use this lib instead of Redux, because Appolo provides a lot of methods to work GraphQL queries.
+In case if we use Redux, we need some additional lib to parse GraphQL queries, for example react-query, but Apollo has it under the hood.
+ Also, Apollo provides to us state manager and cache manager, we can store and manupulate data without any additional libs.

  --- RRule
  RRule.js is a valuable tool when working with scheduling and event management systems that involve recurring patterns.
 It provides a convenient and reliable way to handle various types of recurring events, such as daily, weekly, monthly, or yearly occurrences, as well as more complex patterns.
 RRule.js simplifies the implementation of recurrence rules, saving development time and ensuring accurate and consistent scheduling functionality.